Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 What's his framework?

-This is a long time.
+This is the long tariff.

 Listen, Joe Biden put targeted tariffs on China.